 If these operations are a part of the continuous forming process and there are few subsequent procedures, the vendor can create a custom arrangement so all work can happen directly on the roll forming or stamping line.
 If there are certain profile characteristics or size restrictions, it may be necessary to have separate, sequential punching and forming stations or specialized machines.
 Again, early discussion with your provider will help you pick a direction.

-Also, in roll forming, the only length limitation is the length of the coil your vendor feeds into the line.
+Also, the only length limitation is the length of the coil your vendor feeds into the line.